meg768/react-bs/README.md

 - 2020-02-03 - **Grid** removed since it does not comply with Bootstrap naming convensions.
 Use **Container**.
 - 2020-02-04 - Updated documentation so latest version of [Styleguidist](https://www.npmjs.com/package/react-styleguidist) could be used.
 - 2020-02-05 - Added **Progress** component.
-- 2020-02-06 - Added parsing for more Boostrap utility class names such as **m, mr, mb, mt, ml, p, pr, pl, pt, pt** etc...
+- 2020-02-06 - Added parsing for more Boostrap utility class names such as **m, mr, mb, mt, ml, p, pr, pl, pt, pt**.
+Not documented.
+Intended for advanced users.
 - 2020-02-19 - Updated documentation.